Definitive Guide to Hybrid Cars

 EVs, on the other hand, cost less to maintain than a gasoline car or a hybrid because there are fewer moving engine parts.
 No oil to change, transmission fluid to replace, or timing belts to wear down.
 These added benefits can have a positive impact on your total cost of ownership.

 Is a Hybrid Right for You?

-The answer depends on your driving habits.
+The answer really depends on your driving habits.
 If your commute allows you to make short trips in urban traffic, the battery in a plug-in hybrid electric vehicle (PHEV) or a hybrid electric vehicle (HEV) with series drivetrain will provide most of the power needed.
 If your commute involves lots of highway driving, a hybrid using a parallel or series/parallel drivetrain could work best for you.
-And while the latter won’t reduce your gasoline consumption completely like an all-electric vehicle, it would still provide a fuel savings over a conventional gasoline car.
+And while the latter won’t eliminate your gasoline consumption completely like an all-electric vehicle, it would still provide fuel savings over a conventional gasoline car.

-In short, a hybrid will reduce your fueling costs, whereas an EV will eliminate the traditional fuel costs.
+In short, a hybrid will reduce your gasoline fueling costs, whereas an all-electric car will eliminate the traditional fuel costs.
 However, both will reduce your carbon footprint.
 Hybrids have more energy efficient engines and are cheaper to maintain than traditional gasoline-powered cars.

 A hybrid can be a great investment and save you a lot of money over time.
 Though it might be a little more expensive to buy upfront, when you look at total cost of ownership (reduced fuel charges, less maintenance, etc.), the savings will add up over time.